nkrane23/next-logging-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-> [!IMPORTANT INFOMATION]
-> This code was created using Node.js version 18.14.0 and NPM version 9.8.1